Balshaw Lane's Curriculum

 Our PSHE (Personal, Social, Health and Economic Education) work encompasses all the statutory requirements for Relationships and Health Education.

 We use the Kapow scheme of work.
-The organisation of our RSE and PSHE curriculum into the following themes: Families and relationships, Health and Wellbeing, Safety and the Changing Body, Citizenship, Economic Wellbeing and Identity (Year 6 only).
+The organisation of our RSE and PSHE curriculum into the following themes:

-The long-term plan includes all of our RSE & PSHE units from EYFS: Reception - Year 6, giving full coverage of the statutory guidance for Relationships, Sex and Health Education and of the PSHE Association's Programme of study.
+The long-term plan includes all of our RSE & PSHE units from EYFS, Reception - Year 6, giving full coverage of the statutory guidance for relationships, sex and health education and of the PSHE Association's programme of study.

 We always advise parents in advance.
 Parents have a right to withdraw their child from this work but we would always chat with parents about this first.

-Most of the work we do in PSHE lessons, will be discussion and debate.
+Most of the work we do in PSHE lessons will be discussion and debate.
 Our floor books will record our progress in this work.
 Children's PSHE books will be used for personal reflection and for exploring ideas within each unit of work.

-PSHE Curriculum Intent
+PSHE Curriculum Guides

 PSHE Consultation Response 2025